ApolloAuto/apollo/docs/quickstart/apollo_master_hardware_system_installation_guide.md

-# Apollo master Hardware and System Installation Guide
+# Apollo 3.5 Hardware and System Installation Guide

 * [About This Guide](#about-this-guide)
     * [Document Conventions](#document-conventions)